Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Heterogeneous Fusion

-The approach presented here assumes a tree-structured communication network and starts with a general probabilistic channel filter (CF) formulation.
-Then, as seen in Fig. \ref{fig:fusionChart}, different fusion problems of interest are discussed.
-Starting from the original homogeneous CF, where all agents keep and share posterior pdf of the full global joint random state vector, cases are then considered where an agent is only interested in and/or observes a subset of the global joint distribution.
-It is shown that by leveraging conditional independence, agents can communicate only marginal pdfs, leading to the \emph{Factorized CF (F-CF)} and the \emph{Bi-directional factorized CF (BDF-CF)}, depending on whether marginal pdf is sent in one or two directions, respectively.
-These extensions to the CF enable communication reduction by sending only new and relevant data while maintaining the accuracy of the original CF.
+The analysis starts with a general probabilistic formulation of the homogeneous fusion rule.
+Then as seen in Fig. \ref{fig:fusionChart}, different fusion problems of interest are discussed.
+Starting from the homogeneous fusion rule, where all agents keep and share a posterior pdf of the full global joint random state vector $\chi$, cases are then considered where an agent is only interested in and/or observes a subset of the full set of rvs.
+The key idea is to exploit the structure of the problem, specifically, conditional independence between local sets of rvs.
+Assuming the dependencies in the data are explicitly tracked, an exact heterogeneous fusion rule, the \emph{Bi-directional factorized fusion} (BDF-fusion) is developed, in which an agent still infers the global set of rvs, but needs to only communicate a subset of them.
+By discarding dependencies to non-local rvs, at the cost of approximation of the full global joint pdf, agents are able to hold pdfs over overlapping subsets of rvs.
+This \emph{Heterogeneous state fusion} (HS-fusion) rule further improves the scalability of the system, as agents only infer a subset of rvs and communicate marginal pdfs over common variables.
+Thus, it scales with the size of the local subset of rvs an agent monitors and not with the size of the system's global set of rvs, which leads to significant communication and computation savings.

-Additionally, a branch of approximate CF methods is introduced which includes the \emph{approximate BDF-CF} and the \emph{heterogeneous state CF (HS-CF)}.
-In these methods, agents communicate only marginal pdf over common subsets, leaving the conditional pdfs over the unique subset of variables local at each agent.
-The main difference between these two methods is the size of the local joint distributions, which influences the local processing requirements.
-In approximate BDF-CF, each agent processes its unobserved variables in order to get a rough estimate over less relevant random states.
-However, in the HS-CF, the state space for the local joint distribution is minimized to hold only locally relevant variables, which significantly reduces computation as shown in Sec. \ref{sec:NumExample}.